remix-run/react-router/docs/upgrading/remix.md

 ### Step 5 - Add a `routes.ts` file

 In React Router v7 you define your routes using the [`app/routes.ts`][routing] file.
-For backwards-compatibility and for folks who prefer [file-based conventions][fs-routing], you can opt-into the same "flat routes" convention you are using in Remix v2 as follows:
+For backwards-compatibility and for folks who prefer [file-based conventions][fs-routing], you can opt-into the same "flat routes" convention you are using in Remix v2 via the new `@react-router/fs-routes` package:

 ```ts filename=app/routes.ts
 import { type RouteConfig } from "@react-router/dev/routes";